massivebird/subterfuge/README.md

 ## Configuration

-Here is a template for the YAML structure that subterfuge expects.
+Subterfuge is configured with a [YAML](https://en.wikipedia.org/wiki/YAML) file located at:

++ `$HOME/.config/subterfuge/config.yaml` (default), or
++ The path specified by `--config-file <PATH>`, if supplied (optional).

+Subterfuge expects the following structure inside the configuration file:

 ```yaml
 # ~/.config/subterfuge/config.yaml